nimesko/ngx-seo-page/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Good to Know

+This library works with SSR (Server Side Rendering, aka Universal Application).

 ## License